Installation Instructions For Column And Post Wraps

 Click on the photos to enlarge them, then click your browser’s Back button to come back here.

 Cutting our Post Wrap Panels:

-If you need to cut our Post Wraps to accommodate for your project's dimensions, you can use different types of wood saws.
+If you need to cut the height of our Post Wraps to accommodate for your project's dimensions, you can use different types of wood saws.
 The ideal would be a large miter saw but you can easily use a table saw, hand saw, or jigsaw.
 Make sure that you measure each panel from the same direction and make the cuts on the same side of all 4 panels.
 E.G. If you have four panels marked "A" and you cut off the A side from 2 panels and the B side from the other 2, the post will not inerlock correctly.
 Always cut the 4 panels in the same spot.

 You should have received one or multiple sets of 4 flat panels.
 Although they can be glued together and have them free-standing, we suggest the following steps to anchor the panels to an existing post or support.